 The whole concept of an "Anti-cancer diet" is to deprive cancer of what it needs to survive.
 Cancer is a hardy, yet fragile, entity.

 That being said, it is not possible to eliminate cancer by not eating sugar.
 The main reason is the brain requires sugar on the same order of urgency as oxygen.
+Fortunately the brain can rely on an alternate fuel source.

 What are trans Fats?